 You need to apply to be an adoptive pet parent, and pictures of your home and family are a requirement.
 Once approved, the rescue team will let you know which Yorkie best fits your household.
 If you’re content with your options, you’ll pay an adoption fee between $300 and $975.

 Dogs are spayed or neutered, vet-checked, and current on vaccinations and wormers when they join your family.
 If you’d like to help this small dog rescue continue its mission, consider donating to the non-profit.
 In most cases, your contribution is tax-deductible.
+Speak with a financial professional for more information.

 NC Yorkie Rescue Details